whxjsbsid/sg-hk-quant-bot/README.md

 - exit when `close > upper_band`

-This means the strategy gives trades more room to run in stronger trend conditions, but exits earlier when the broader trend is weaker.

 ### Signal state
 The signal is long / flat only:
 - `1 = long`
 - `0 = flat`

-The bot does **not** short BTC.
+The bot does **not** short crypto.

 ### Live trading logic
-The live bot evaluates the **latest closed candle**, not the current unfinished candle.
+The live bot evaluates the **latest closed candle**, not the unfinished candle.

 This is important because:
 - it reduces noise from intrabar moves
 - it avoids acting on incomplete candles
 - it keeps live behaviour more consistent with backtesting

-### Stop-loss logic
-In addition to the strategy exit, the bot also applies a stop loss.

-After a successful buy, it stores:
+---

+## 4. Portfolio Sizing Logic

+### Per-coin target allocation
+Each market has its own `target_alloc_pct`.

+Example:
+- BTC = 25%
-- `entry_price`
+- ETH = 25%
-- `stop_loss_price = entry_price × (1 - STOP_LOSS_PCT)`
+- SOL = 25%

-If the latest closed candle falls below the stored stop-loss price, the bot exits the position.

-This gives the system two layers of exit logic:
-- **strategy-based exit**
-- **risk-based forced exit**
+This means each coin independently targets that fraction of **total portfolio equity**.

+### Total portfolio equity
+Sizing is based on:

+- available quote currency balance
+- plus the market value of all configured base-coin holdings

+This is important because each coin should size itself against the **same portfolio base**, not just the remaining leftover cash.

-### Position sizing logic
+### Entry sizing
-The bot does **not** use a fixed BTC quantity per trade.

-Instead, it sizes positions dynamically based on a target portfolio allocation:
+For each market:

-1. estimate total portfolio equity
+1. compute total portfolio equity
-2. compute target notional exposure using `TARGET_ALLOC_PCT`
+2. compute target notional for that coin using `target_alloc_pct`
-3. convert target notional into BTC quantity
+3. convert target notional into quantity
-4. round the quantity down to valid precision using `QTY_DECIMALS`
+4. round down using `QTY_DECIMALS`
-5. ensure the order respects `MIN_QTY`
+5. ensure quantity respects `MIN_QTY`

-This means the bot scales its position size with account value rather than always buying a fixed amount.
+So:

+`target_qty = (total_portfolio_equity × target_alloc_pct) / coin_price`

 ### Top-up logic
-If the bot is already long and the signal remains bullish, it checks whether current BTC holdings are below the desired target allocation.
+If the bot is already long and the signal remains bullish, it checks whether holdings are below target size.

-A top-up buy is triggered when current holdings are below the configured threshold:
+A top-up buy is triggered when:

-- current holdings `< target_qty × TOP_UP_THRESHOLD_RATIO`
+`current_base_qty < target_qty × TOP_UP_THRESHOLD_RATIO`

-This allows the bot to rebalance toward the intended position size when:
+This allows the bot to rebalance back toward intended allocation.
-- the account has drifted away from target allocation
-- a prior partial reduction happened
-- the bot restarts while already holding BTC

 ### Exit execution logic
 On exit, the bot can either:
 - close the full position, or
-- apply a sell buffer if partial reduction is desired
+- reduce by a sell buffer

 This is controlled by:
 - `CLOSE_FULL_POSITION_ON_EXIT`
 - `SELL_BUFFER_RATIO`

-For the hackathon version, full exits are usually the cleanest and safest setup.
+For the hackathon version, full exits are usually the cleanest setup.

-### Assumptions made
+### Stop-loss logic
-- the strategy is **long-only**
-- Binance candles are used as the source of market truth
-- orders are executed as **mock market orders**
-- execution occurs on **closed candles**, not tick-by-tick intrabar data
-- the backtest is an approximation of live behaviour and does not fully model slippage, latency, fees, or partial fills
+After a successful buy, the bot stores:

+- `entry_price`
+- `stop_loss_price = entry_price × (1 - STOP_LOSS_PCT)`

+If the latest closed candle falls below the stored stop-loss price, the bot exits the position.

 ---

-## 4. Configuration
+## 5. Configuration

 All main runtime parameters are stored in: